Surf with confidence!

-The Navigation Simulator - Online Version was designed to demonstrate the approximate indication that a VOR, HSI, ADF and other instruments would display with varying positions of an aircraft in relation to certain navigational facilities.
+Navigation Simulator - Online (Browser) Version, based on the PC Windows version, was designed to demonstrate the approximate indication that a VOR, HSI, ADF and other instruments would display with varying positions of an aircraft in relation to certain navigational facilities.
 It essentially combines the VOR, HSI, RMI and ADF simulators all in one, and includes a glass cockpit style instrument panel.
-The Navigation Simulator Online Version is essentially the same as the PC Windows version of the Navigation Simulator, but without the ability to save settings in a file and some other minor differences.
+As mentioned above, the Navigation Simulator Online (browser) Version (this one) is essentially the same as the PC Windows version of the Navigation Simulator, with some other minor differences.

 Select desired Navaid type and settings.
 Drag aircraft on horizontal or vertical panels to change the aircraft's position in relation to the facility.
 If North Up is selected aircraft heading changes can be set by positioning the cursor close to the aircraft on the horizontal panel then clicking the button when a "-" or "+" appears.
 If Heading Up is selected, aircraft heading changes can be set by positioning the cursor close to the navigational facility on the horizontal panel then clicking the button when a "-" or "+" appears.